tomjoht/tomjoht.github.io/_posts/2017/6/2017-06-23-why-tech-writers-hate-faqs.md

 - How do I build a gizmo using an RSS feed?
 - How do I style the look and feel of my gizmo to match my corporate branding?

 But the difference is that the answer to these goal-oriented questions will entail a heck of a lot more information and detail than the random FAQ.
-The random FAQ can and usually is extremely granular and focused:
+The random FAQ is extremely granular and narrow:

 - How many letters are in the word gizmo?
-- Should I capitalize the name of my gizmo?
 - How do I restart my gizmo?
 - How do I save changes to my gizmo?

-There's a difference.
+There's a difference between questions and goals.

 ## User stories